-In addition, Signatories will provide consumers with information on the power consumption of, navigation, media play and gaming modes, standby, and additional user-enabled low power mode capabilities (as also described in Annex B).
+In addition, Signatories of Games Consoles consuming more than 20W in Active Gaming mode will provide consumers with information on the power consumption of navigation, media play and gaming modes, standby, and additional user-enabled low power mode capabilities (as also described in Annex B).
 Note that requirements for reporting default networked standby power consumption are specified separately under EU regulation 801/2013, and are not in the scope of this SRI.